lukis101/VRCUnityStuffs/Scripts/Editor/README.md

 ## Material Cleaner
 Full window to display material keywords, property stats and and allow quick cleanup of unused ones.
 Also has single click way to cleanup multiple materials via Toolbar->`Tools/DJL/Cleanup Material properties`.
 Skips materials with missing/invalid shaders so hopefully should not damage assets.
+Extra feature: cleanup unused material remaps of imported models.
+Acessible by context/right-click menu of the model inspector.
+	> _When a material gets renamed/deleted in modeling software and reimported to unity, the old material reference is no longer visible through regular user interface and bloats exported packages_

 ![Material cleaner window](.img/MaterialCleaner.png)